 Questions?
 Contact Edward and Lisa Tennant 301-897-5412

-Starting in 2020 when COVID restrictions disrupted meal programs, parishioners made sandwhiches for distribution to local meal programs.
-Sandwhiches are collected at the parish every Friday between 9-9:15am and delivered to S.O.M.E., Montgomery County Coalition for the Homeless, and Shepherd's Table.
-More volunteers are welcome as the need is still great.
+Sandwiches are collected at the parish every Friday between 9-9:15am and delivered to S.O.M.E., Montgomery County Coalition for the Homeless, and Shepherd's Table.
+More volunteers are welcome as the need is great.

 Please Contact Maria Cornelius [email protected] 301-613-6991 to help.